Skip to main content

 VM Implementations

-Rust crate: sudont-cage Dependency: revm = "14.0"The EVM Cage uses revm — a pure-Rust, production-grade Ethereum Virtual Machine implementation.
+Rust crate (planned): sudont-cage Dependency (planned): revm = "14.0"The EVM Cage will use revm — a pure-Rust, production-grade Ethereum Virtual Machine implementation.

 Exact Semantics